 The University has a sliding scale (100%, 75%, 50%, 25%, and 0%) refund policy for term withdrawals.
 Tuition Refund Insurance is an optional insurance policy that students or families may purchase for a fee before the start of the semester.
 It provides reimbursement of expenses paid for tuition, fees, and room and board to a student or policy holder if the student must withdraw (physician recommendation) from all classes due to an illness, injury, or a psychological condition.
 To learn more, get a quote, or purchase tuition insurance, please visit GradGuard.

 Graduate and professional students will be enrolled automatically every Fall and Spring semester as members of One to One Fitness Center at a discounted rate, with no initiation fee.
 Students who do not wish to use this benefit may opt out by the end of the add/drop period of each semester in SIS by utilizing the Waive Optional Fees page.
-The deadline to opt out of One to One membership is September 3, 2021 for Fall 2021.
+The deadline to opt out of One to One membership is September 9, 2022 for Fall 2022.
 The opt out selection for Fall does not automatically apply to Spring, so if desired, your opt out must be repeated for the Spring 2023 semester.
 The deadline to opt out of One to One membership is January 27, 2023 for Spring 2023.

 By regulation, excess federal financial aid cannot automatically apply to non-institutional charges (ex.
 Student Medical Plan, One to One Fitness Membership Fee, Parking Permit fee, and other miscellaneous charges).
 Students who would like to utilize financial aid that exceeds tuition, room and board, and other institutional fees, may complete the FA Permissions authorization in SIS.
 Permission must be completed before the student's financial aid disbursements, usually around the first day of undergraduate courses.
 This permission form can only be completed by the student.